SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 preserved
 ```

-But those process stages should not be prematurely converted into Controlled Values.
+These are process concepts, not approved Evidence Record Controlled Values.

 ---